nori-dot-eco/contracts/docs/README.md

 ### Errors

+Custom errors shared across multiple contracts.

 ### LockedNORILib

 The schedule logic for multiple cliffs followed by linear unlock used by the _LockedNORIV2_ contract.
 The vesting behavior and the unlocking behavior of each grant are each implemented using a schedule from this library.

 ### RemovalIdLib

+The logic for encoding and decoding removal IDs, which contain information about the origin of the carbon removal.

 ### RemovalsByYearLib